jeffbaumes/microtensor/README.md

 library with added back propagation, since I was mostly trying to follow pytorch/numpy API.
 But I didn't look at the ATEN implementation to write this.

-It utilizes C++ lambdas for backprop similar to the pattern Andrej uses in micrograd library.
+It utilizes C++ lambdas for backprop similar to the pattern Andrej uses in the micrograd library.
-It seems elegant to capture what's needed for backprop in the C++ lambda capture.
+It seems elegant to capture what's needed for backprop in the C++ lambda capture, though I needed to make sure to use `std::weak_ptr` to avoid reference cycles.

 Broadcasts of addition and multiplication are supported.
 It was fun to figure out that a broadcast can work as intended just by thinking of the broadcasted dimensions as having a stride of zero, which will end up reusing and accumulating data as desired.